 5.3 Bond orders.
-The bond order is an approximate quantitative descriptor for the amount of bonding between two (bonded) atoms.
+The bond order is an approximate quantitative descriptor of the bonding strength between two (bonded) atoms.
 The bond order is initially 1 for single bonds, 2 for double bonds, 3 for triple bonds, and 1.5 for aromatic bonds.
-After a quantum mechanical calculation (semi-empirical or ab-initio), the bond order, as displayed by a requested label, will be a computed measure of the amount of bonding.
+After a quantum mechanical calculation (semi-empirical or ab-initio), the bond order, as displayed by a requested label, will be a computed measure of the bond strength.
 To display bond order: (a) L-click the Display button and open the Labels dialog box. (b) Select bond order and OK.

-&lt;sup>7 It is a method of assigning a fictitious charge to each atom in the molecule, based on the relative contribution of the atomic orbitals (located on each atom) to the molecular wave function.
+7 It is a method of assigning a fictitious charge to each atom in the molecule based on the relative contribution of the atomic orbitals (located on each atom) to the molecular wave function.